Proof of Work Explained

 Bitcoin is a blockchain-based system that is maintained by the collective work of decentralized nodes.
 Some of these nodes are known as miners and are responsible for adding new blocks into the blockchain.
 In order to do so, miners need to try and guess a pseudo-random number (aka. nonce).
 This number, when combined with the data provided in the block and passed through a hash function, must produce a result that matches given conditions, for example, a hash starting with four zeros.
 When a matching result is found, the other nodes will verify the validity of the outcome and the miner node is rewarded with the block reward.

 Therefore, it is impossible to add a new block into the main chain without first finding a valid nonce, which in turn generates the solution of a specific block (called block hash).
 Each validated block contains a block hash that represents the work done by the miner, this is why it is called Proof of Work.

-One issue with Proof-of-Work is that mining requires expensive computer hardware that consumes a large amount of power and while the complicated algorithm calculations guarantee the security of the network, these calculations aren’t able to be utilized beyond that.
+One issue with Proof of Work is that mining requires expensive computer hardware that consumes a large amount of power.
+And although this is what guarantees the security of the network, these mining calculations can't be used beyond that.